Skip to main content

 Ben Sinnott: TE- Washington Commanders

 If you are waiting for the Ben Sinnott breakout, you probably need to wait another year.
-I’m not sure it ever actually happens but I’m not going to totally rain on your parade.
+I’m not sure it ever actually happens but I’m not going to rain on your parade.
 After being selected in the second round last year, Sinnott struggled to get on the field.
 He only once had over a 50% snap share.
-In fact he was out snapped by John Bates.
-Bates also saw more targets then Sinnott.
-Its not a great look for Sinnott and the people who are holding shares of him.
-If you can stash him on your taxi squad in dynasty he might be worth having but for redraft leagues he should be left on waivers.
+He was outsnapped by John Bates.
+Bates also saw more targets than Sinnott.
+It’s not a great look for Sinnott and the people who are holding shares of him.
+If you can stash him on your taxi squad inDynastyy he might be worth having but for redraft leagues, he should be left on waivers.

-Its been a rough career for running back Brian Robinson.
-His rookie year he was shot in the leg and it caused him to miss four games and not be 100% for the other 12.
+Brian Robinson: RB- Washington CommandersIt’s been a rough career for running back Brian Robinson.
+In his rookie year, he was shot in the leg and it caused him to miss four games and not be 100% for the other 12.
 His sophomore year he was still splitting time with Antonio Gibson.
 He was the lead back but on a team that was constantly playing from behind so his opportunities weren’t there.
 2024 looked to be his year.
 The Commanders had a new owner and coach.
 Robinson was the clear lead back with Austin Ekeler being the change of pace back.

 Deebo Samuel: WR- Washington Commanders

 Deebo has made a chunk of his fantasy production from rushing attempts.
 The Commanders gave six rushing attempts to their wide receivers last year.
 Deebo Samuel had 42 last season with the San Francisco 49ers.
-If Deebo doesn’t have the rushing numbers and his receiving numbers drop slightly he will be a let down for fantasy managers.
+If Deebo doesn’t have the rushing numbers and his receiving numbers drop slightly he will be a letdown for fantasy managers.

-Find More Football Article HERE!!
+Find More Football Articles HERE!!

-Free Agency Coverage
+More Free Agency Articles

-Deebo Samuel to the Commanders
+Deebo Samuel to the CommandersChristian Kirk to the Texans

-Mike Gesicki to the Bengals
+Mike Gesicki to the BengalsGeno Smith to the Raiders